tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

 **4. Contact the support team**

-If nothing mentioned above has helped, [submit a support ticket](https://help.slushpool.com/en/support/tickets/new>).
+If nothing mentioned above has helped, `submit a support ticket <https://help.slushpool.com/en/support/tickets/new>`_.

 For effective troubleshooting, include the following information: